cul/dlst-dh/_people/kglover.md

 author: Alex Gil
 projects:
 - sx archipelagos
-- In the Same Boats
+- "In the Same Boats"
 teams:
 - Group for Experimental Methods in the Humanities
 ---